adelewatkins/LegacyFrontEnd/README.md

-# Getting Started with Create React App
 Legacy project front end.
 Tasked with modernising back-end legacy code to create a full stack application using SpringBoot and React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).